Twinklebear/dataviscourse-pr-collaboration-networks/final_report.md

 on the density of clusters.
 Our visualization design went through a few iterations until we ended up on something we were happy with.
 We added summary of journals in our database when no journal is selected and an index overview to greet the user with initially.
 The summary gives an idea what data is available in our database to explore.
-In addition, we made the summary’s bubble chart expand some when a moused over.
+In addition, we made the summary's bubble chart expand some when a moused over.
 Additionally the network of an author's collaboration with others is something we thought would be useful to explore, so this view was added as well.
 This view would help us to discover the possible reasons behind their collaborations, such as working at the same university or lab.
 We also